Sprained Ankle (cont.)

 - Do I need to be reevaluated, and if so, when?

 While it may take weeks for a sprain or strain to be completely healed, the time to return to activity may be much shorter.
 Many minor muscle strains resolve themselves in a few days.
 While the injured person can return to full activity relatively quickly, the muscle may not be completely healed and is less able to withstand excessive stress and may still be more prone to future recurrent injury.
 Similarly, sprained joints may be functional in a couple of weeks but might take months to heal completely and return to full strength and stability.

 Some muscle strains take longer to heal than others due to their location and function.

 Chest wall muscle strains

 The muscles that help us to breathe operate much like a bellows.
 The chest wall expands to suck air into the lungs.
-When injuries occur to the muscles of the chest wall, healing may be measured in weeks because the muscles are unable to rest since they are involved in taking in a breath.
-When there is a chest wall injury, the pectoralis muscles that cover the front part of the chest and help the arms with lifting, the intercostal muscles that are located between the ribs and the upper back muscles can all go into spasm.
-Regardless of whether there is a broken or bruised rib or a strained muscle, attempts to take a deep breath are met with pain as the muscle is stretched.
-While an injured arm can be rested in a sling or crutches can be used to rest an injured leg, it is difficult to stop breathing.
+When injuries occur to the muscles of the chest wall, healing time may be measured in weeks, not days.
+The muscles are unable to rest since they are involved in taking in a breath every five to six seconds.
+When there is a chest wall injury, the pectoralis muscles that cover the front part of the chest and help the arms with lifting, the intercostal muscles that are located between the ribs, and the upper back muscles can all go into spasm.
+Regardless of whether there is a broken or bruised rib or a strained muscle, attempts to take a deep breath may cause sharp pain as the chest wall moves and the damaged muscle is stretched.
+While an injured arm can be rested in a sling, or crutches can be used to rest an injured leg, it is difficult to stop breathing.
 It means that 12-14 times a minute, the injured muscle is required to work and stretch.
 Each breath is painful and delays healing.
 Chest wall muscles strains may take weeks to heal.